-In the context of joint replacements, to the best of our knowledge, so far Papanicolas and McGuire (2015) has been the only study that looked into a closely-related topic of how hospital-level tariff incentives can affect the rates of procedure uptake.
-To identify the impact of financial incentives on the choice between cemented and uncemented hip prostheses, the authors used the introduction of the Payment-for-Results system that replaced global budget funding in England.
-However, the subsequent differentiation in prices between these two alternative treatments was not adopted in Scotland, which served as a control group.
-Their results indicate that the rate of the more expensive uncemented hip replacement increased significantly due to payment incentives in England, despite the fact that it went against existing clinical guidance.
+In the realm of orthopedics, to the best of our knowledge, Papanicolas and McGuire (2015) has so far been the very few studies that looked into the effect of hospital-level tariff incentives.
+To identify the impact of financial incentives on the choice between cemented and uncemented hip prostheses, the authors used the introduction of Payment-for-Results system that replaced global budget funding in England.
+Their results indicate that the rate of the more expensive uncemented hip replacement increased significantly due to the reform, despite the fact that it went against existing clinical guidance.